• Skip to primary navigation

 Bowls of stew with basil garnish.

-Vegan corn chowder in bowls with fresh basil garnish.
+Bowl of smoky vegan corn chowder with fresh basil garnish.

 Chowders are among the most comforting foods out there, and corn chowders in particular have always had a special place in my heart.
 Luckily, for both you and me, this recipe is not made with heavy cream and instead takes advantage of the inherent starchiness of corn to thicken it.